gatsbyjs/gatsby/docs/blog/2020-03-26-service-relief-project/index.md

 Getting the word out to your network is the best way to raise awareness of this project.
 We'll be listing all published Service Relief websites on [https://www.servicerelief.us/](https://www.servicerelief.us/).

-##### 3. Contribute to the project on Github
+##### 3. Contribute to the project on GitHub

-We've published this entire [project on Github](https://github.com/service-relief) to open it up for the world to contribute back.
+We've published this entire [project on GitHub](https://github.com/service-relief) to open it up for the world to contribute back.
 Here's what you'll see there:

 - `service-relief` - this is the monorepo for the entire project, including the ServiceRelief.us website, Gatsby Theme, and Gatsby Starter.
 You'll want to fork and submit your pull requests against this repository.
 - `gatsby-starter-service-relief` - this is an automatically-generated Gatsby Starter based on the monorepo.
 When the monorepo is updated, this starter is automatically updated.